lee-lindley/plsql_utilities/README.md

     ) FROM dual;
 ```

-Output is a single CLOB value that you could attach to an email or insert into a table:
+Output is a single CLOB value that you could attach to an email or insert into a table.
+You would normally
+be calling it inside a PL/SQL program.

     "Abel, Ellen"|"05/11/2004"|174
     "Ande, Sundar"|"03/24/2008"|166